 With that being said, these subscription tiers vary quite a lot – an Essential tier offers basic features such as scheduling, lead management, email marketing, to-do lists, invoices, and daily logs.
 An Advanced tier adds budgeting, lead proposals, estimates, receipt management, and surveys to the previous tier.
 A Complete tier includes everything above, as well as RFIs, warranties, and selections, among other features.

-PlanGrid Build Field is a construction app that specializes in drawing and document management, as well as collaboration between teams within the same project.
+Previously known as PlanGrid Build Field, Autodesk Construction Cloud is a construction app that specializes in drawing and document management, as well as collaboration between teams within the same project.
+It combines the features of PlanGrid, Autodesk Docs, Autodesk Build, and Autodesk BIM Collaborate into a single versatile solution.
 Some of the features of this app are presented below.